Mesoscopic conductance fluctuations and noise in disordered Majorana wires: Conclusion

 Finally, we calculate the variance of the determinant of the matrix of reflection amplitudes (see Fig.~\ref{fig:ChiChi}).
 This determinant is related to the topological index $\chi = \sign\det r$ of the wire and defines the transition between the two topologically distinct localized phases.
 Throughout the paper we considered the critical state of the wire for which the determinant is zero on average.
 At the same time, the average square of the determinant has a non-trivial dependence on the wire length.
-It indicates that at $L \gg \xi$ most of the samples undergo Anderson localisation, while the probability to find a conducting wire decreases as $\sqrt{\xi / L}$.
+It indicates that at $L \gg \xi$ most of the samples undergo Anderson localization, while the probability to find a conducting wire decreases as $\sqrt{\xi / L}$.

-Both the conductance and Fano factor can be accessed either via heat flow experiments (as in Ref.\ \cite{SET_heat_transport}) or by measuring the electrical noise power in the absence of the voltage bias \cite{Lumbroso_experiment, Sivre_experiment}.
-Both approaches received vivid experimental attention recently.
-The second method seems to be more feasible and allows to obtain both the values of the quasiparticle conductance and the second moment of the distribution of transmission probabilities by measuring the noise power in the presence of a temperature difference across the wire, see Appendix \ref{app:Shot_noise}.
+Average quasiparticle conductance and its moments can be accessed via heat flow measurements as in Ref.~\cite{SET_heat_transport}.
+An alternative experiment can address electrical (rather than thermal) shot noise power in response to the applied temperature gradient.
+This kind of a measurement in a non-superconducting sample was discussed in Refs.~\cite{Lumbroso_experiment, Sivre_experiment}.
+Electrical shot noise in a superconducting system is very different from the thermal shot noise considered in the present paper (see Fig.~\ref{fig:QFano}).
+Particular relations between electrical noise and scattering properties of a superconducting sample will be the subject of a separate publication.

 Mesoscopic fluctuations of the transport properties can be studied on a single sample by varying some external parameters such as magnetic field or gate voltage.
 This variation should be performed according to a special protocol to keep the system at the critical state between the two topologically distinct phases.
-Such a sweep will perform an effective averaging over disorder realisations and allow to gain the necessary statistics.
+Such a sweep will perform an effective averaging over disorder realizations and allow to gain the necessary statistics.

 From a technical perspective, our calculation is based on the construction of the full set of eigenfunctions of the radial Laplace-Beltrami operator on the sigma-model supermanifold of class D with two replicas.
 This task is accomplished by using the Iwasawa decomposition of the corresponding supergroup $G$ and subsequent averaging of the radial plane waves in Iwasawa coordinates with respect to the rotations by the subgroup $K$.
 This approach was first proposed in Refs.\ \cite{Zirnbauer1992,MMZ} and applied there to the minimal (one replica) models of the standard Wigner-Dyson classes.